zoebrunner/zoebrunner/README.md

 # Hello, I'm Zoë Brunner 👋

 ## About Me
 I'm a recent graduate with an MSc in Speech & Language Processing from the University of Edinburgh, passionate about the intersection of language and technology.
-With a strong foundation in both speech and text processing, I'm committed to advancing the field of language tech.
+With a strong foundation in both speech and text processing, I'm excited to explore and contribute to the full spectrum of language technology applications, with a particular interest in algorithmic bias.

 ## 🎓 Education
 - MSc Speech & Language Processing, University of Edinburgh
-- MA Linguistics & Philosophy, University of Edinburgh
+- MA (Hons) Linguistics & Philosophy, University of Edinburgh

 ## 🔍 Current Focus
 I'm actively seeking opportunities in language technology, with a particular interest in: